 These inconclusive results do not imply that only one of the studies is right (Course Book - Research Training & Bachelor Thesis Course, n.d.).
 All studies have been analysed and are of high quality.
 Instead, the difference in sign implies that the theoretical domain is assumed to be heterogeneous.
 McCully et al. (2011) are very conservative in extending their findings beyond the population.
 In the final section of the article, the researchers raise one question about the extension of results to communities like Wikipedia.
 However, due to the high context dependency and the unique nature of the researched population, the authors do not make any further implications.
 Therefore, they do not compare results to other papers and use citations only to provide possible explanations for the observed effects.
 The limited scope lowers the practical relevance of the effects significantly.

-Sessions (2010) and Koh et al. (2007) are way less conservative and generalise their findings to virtual communities in general.
+Sessions (2010) and Koh et al. (2007) are less conservative and generalise their findings to virtual communities in general.
 However, they also acknowledge the early stage in which their research takes place in this field.
 Similarly, they do not compare their results to those of other studies.
 Instead, they use other studies to provide possible explanations for the findings.
-The described heterogeneity of the theoretical domain, combined with the large confidence interval in the case of the study of Sessions (2010), the practical relevance of the observed effects is limited.
+The described heterogeneity of the theoretical domain, combined with the large confidence interval in the case of the study of Sessions (2010), causes the practical relevance of the observed effects to be limited.

 The difference in sign between McCully et al. (2011) and Koh et al. (2007) can be the result of several differences between the two research designs.
 First, McCully et al. (2011) researched a geographically dispersed population.
 The population of Koh et al. (2007) is bound to a country (Korea).
 Geographical proximity could influence the effect of offline events on online participation.
 Nevertheless, this has not been a topic of research papers published so far and could, therefore, be a subject of later research.
 A second possible explanation for the difference in sign follows indirectly from the discussion of the paper of McCully et al. (2011).
 The study of Koh et al. (2007) uses a survey which asks participants to rate their participation before and after an offline event, whereas McCully et al. use server log data.
 As was mentioned in the critical evaluation, members' perceived participation and their actual participation show differences.
 In the study of McCully et al. (2011), participants tend to think that they became more active after attending an offline event, while their server log data showed an opposite trend.
-If the same were the case for the study by Koh et al. (2007), this would explain the differences.
+If the same were the case for the study by Koh et al. (2007), this would explain the difference in the observed effect.

-Table 1 – Characteristics studies

 4.2 Studies that test other hypotheses

-Since the number of studies examining the direct relationship between the attendance of offline events and online participation is limited, the qualitative literature overview will also evaluate four studies that indirectly relate to the hypothesis.
+Since the number of studies examining the direct relationship between the attendance of offline events and online participation is limited, the critical evaluation will also evaluate four studies that indirectly relate to the hypothesis.
 Including these papers increases the understanding of members’ participation.

 The study by Muniz and O'Guinn (2001) does not include an effect size.
 However, it is a relevant paper as it establishes the concept of brand communities and tests its existence in the first place.
 The article by Pöyry et al. (2013) provides more insights into the moderating variable that we included in the hypothesis.
 It also provides support for the expectation that hedonic motivations are positively related to online participation.
 The following two studies by Lin (2007) and Chen and Cage (2013) indirectly relate to the hypothesis since they introduce an intervening variable and different theoretical notions like social bonding and bridging, respectively.